APlusTeam/ISQA-3420/DFDDictionary.md

 * Manage Project Information: Provides information about a specified open source code.
 * Manage CPE Information (Daily Job): This process is responsible to update the NIST CPE Information data store by downloading the latest version from the National Vulnerability Database.
 * Manage Policy Information: This process takes the information about the open source software and check to see if there is a match between the package licenses and vulnerabilities with the company's policy.
+* Version Control System: The company's internal source code repository.
+This process helps manage commits and changes to the codebase.
+* Licesnse Scanner: